Schedule your Goals & Planning Conference today, or contact us here.

 Now that you have learned more about financial affidavits, you may want to learn more about how property division works in Connecticut divorces.

 To start making a plan for your divorce, reach out.
-Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
+We designed our first step at Freed Marcroft, the Goals & Planning Conference, to get to the heart of your problem and unveil your true goals.
 Then, we take those goals along with the facts of your case and analyze them so that we can present you with recommendations and options on how to move forward.